 Pros

-- Cheaper than FUE
+- Can be cheaper than FUE

 - The procedure takes less time